DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - As organizations evaluate third-party connectivity, they need to look carefully at the principle of least privilege and at methods of monitoring use and misuse
     - The potential areas of concern related to third-party connectivity are those in which an actual outsider is to be directly connected to on-premises networks; these situations include 📝business partnerships, 📝cloud services, and 📝telecommuting.

-- **Email Security**: The email infrastructure employed on the internet primarily consists of email servers using Simple Mail Transfer Protocol (SMTP) (TCP port 25) to accept messages from clients, transport those messages to other servers, and deposit them into a user’s server-based inbox.
+- 📁**Email Security**: The email infrastructure employed on the internet primarily consists of email servers using Simple Mail Transfer Protocol (SMTP) (TCP port 25) to accept messages from clients, transport those messages to other servers, and deposit them into a user’s server-based inbox.
      - In addition to email servers, the email infrastructure includes email clients.
      - Clients retrieve email from their server-based inboxes using Post Office Protocol version 3 (POP3) (TCP port 110) or Internet Message Access Protocol (IMAP) (technically version 4) (TCP port 143).
      - Internet-compatible email systems rely on the X.400 standard for addressing and message handling.
      - Sendmail is the most common SMTP server for Unix systems, and Exchange is the most common SMTP server for Microsoft systems.
-     - ❄️**SMTP** is designed to be a mail relay system.
+     - ❄️**SMTP**: Simple Mail Transfer Protocol (SMTP) is a protocol that enables the sending of emails.
+It transmits from the email client to the server.
+It is designed to be a mail relay system.
 This means it relays mail from sender to intended recipient.
 However, you want to avoid turning your SMTP server into an open relay (also known as an open relay agent or relay agent).
          - ✴️Open Relay: is an SMTP server that does not authenticate senders before accepting and relaying mail.
          - Open relays are prime targets for spammers because they allow spammers to send out floods of emails by piggybacking on an insecure email infrastructure.
 As open relays are locked down—becoming closed relays or authenticated relays—adversaries are often resorting to hijacking authenticated user accounts through social engineering or credential stuffing/spraying/guessing attacks.
      - Email Security goals include: